Dan Kubiak

-Daniel James Kubiak (March 19, 1938 – August 30, 1998) was an educator and businessman from Rockdale, Texas, who served as a Democratic member of the Texas House of Representatives from 1969 to 1983 and again from 1991 until his death in office.
-During his tenure in the House, he represented three different districts in Central Texas and was particularly known for his support of public education.
+Daniel James Kubiak (March 19, 1938 – August 30, 1998) was an educator and businessman from Rockdale, Texas, who served as a Democratic member of the Texas House of Representatives from 1969 to 1983 and again from 1991 until his death in 1998.
+During his tenure in the House, he was particularly known for his support of public education.

 Background

 Kubiak was the oldest of six children born in Reagan in Falls County to a Roman Catholic couple, John T. Kubiak (1914–2001), a farmer, later garage owner, and a native of Robertson County, and the former Connie M. Snider (1915–1999).
 He attended elementary and junior high school in Reagan but graduated in 1957 from Marlin High School in Marlin.
 In 1959, he received an Associate of Arts degree from Blinn College in Brenham in Washington County, Texas.
 Thereafter in 1962, he received a Bachelor of Business Administration from the University of Texas at Austin, which he attended on a football scholarship.
 In 1968, he procured a Master of Education degree from Midwestern State University in Wichita Falls, Texas.
 He also pursued graduate studies at Georgetown University in Washington, D.C.
 He later received a PhD in education from UT-Austin.
 From 1962 to 1963, he was a mathematics teacher and coach in Vernon, Texas, where he was also a semi-professional football player for the 1962 state champion Vernon Vikings.
 He then spent five years from 1963 to 1968 at Cypress-Fairbanks High School in Houston.
 In 1967, he received "Teacher of the Year" designation from both Cypress-Fairbanks High School and the Texas State Teachers Association.